wp-plugins/formforall/readme.txt

 <a href="http://blog.formforall.com/how-to-install-formforalls-wordpress-contact-form-plugin/" rel="nofollow">Detailed explanations</a> / <a href="http://blog.formforall.com/comment-installer-le-plugin-formforall-pour-wordpress/" rel="nofollow">Mode d'emploi détaillé</a> / <a href="http://blog.formforall.com/como-instalar-el-plugin-formforall-para-wordpress/" rel="nofollow">Instrucciones de instalación</a>

 * .1.
+Upload FormForAll.zip via the Upload link in the WordPress plugins dashboard.

+Then:
+* .1.
 Open a FormForAll account: https://www.formforall.com (we have a free plan / on all paid plans, the 1st month is free, and you have no further engagement.)
 * .2.
 Through your WordPress menu, click on Plugins and type FormForAll on the search box.
 * .3.
 Once you have found our WordPress contact form FormForAll plugin, click on Install now.